mindplay-dk/unbox/README.md

 Unbox has a two-stage life-cycle.
 The first stage is the creation of a `ContainerFactory` - this class provides bootstrapping and configuration facilities.
-The second stage begins with a call to `ContainerFactory::createFactory()` which creates the actual `Container` instance, which provides the facilities enabling client-code to invoke functions and constructors, etc.
+The second stage begins with a call to `ContainerFactory::createResolver()` which creates the actual `Container` instance, wrapped in a `Resolver` instance, which provides the facilities enabling client-code to invoke functions and constructors, etc.

+Note that the low-level `ContainerFactory::createContainer()` method creates a plain `ContainerInterface` instance (with just the `get()` and `has()` methods prescribed by PSR-11) - if you're new to DI and Unbox, you most likely want a `Resolver`.

 Let's bootstrap a `ContainerFactory` with those dependencies, in a "bootstrap" file somewhere: